ygorelik/ydk-gen/sdk/python/README.rst

 Those dependencies are already captured in the bundle package.
 Make sure you install the desired bundles in the order below.
 To install the `ietf` bundle from `ydk-gen` execute::

-  # Activate Python virtual environment and navigate to ydk-gen directory
+  # Navigate to ydk-gen directory and activate runtime environment
-  source $PYTHON_VENV/bin/activate
   cd ydk-gen
+  source .env  # if not ran previously

   # Generate and install the bundle
-  python3 generate.py -i --bundle profiles/bundles/ietf_0_1_5_post2.json
+  python3 generate.py -i --bundle profiles/bundles/ietf_0_1_6.json

 To install the `openconfig` bundle, execute::

   # Navigate to ydk-gen directory and activate runtime environment, if applicable
   source $PYTHON_VENV/bin/activate
   cd ydk-gen
+  source .env  # if not ran previously

   # Generate and install the bundle
-  python3 generate.py -i --bundle profiles/bundles/openconfig_0_1_8.json
+  python3 generate.py --bundle profiles/bundles/openconfig_0_1_9.json -i

 To install the `cisco-ios-xr` bundle, execute::

-  # Activate Python virtual environment and navigate to ydk-gen directory
+  # Navigate to ydk-gen directory and activate runtime environment
-  source $PYTHON_VENV/bin/activate
   cd ydk-gen
+  source .env  # if not ran previously

   # Generate and install the bundle
-  python3 generate.py -i --bundle profiles/bundles/cisco-ios-xr-6_6_3_post1.json
+  python3 generate.py --bundle profiles/bundles/cisco-ios-xr-6_7_4.json -i

 Documentation and Support